Chancellor of Germany: Vice chancellor

 The chancellor must appoint one of the cabinet ministers as vice chancellor (Article 69.1 Basic Law).
 The vice chancellor may deputise for the chancellor, if they are absent or unable to perform their duties.
 Although the chancellor is theoretically free to choose any cabinet minister, in coalition governments the leadership of the second biggest coalition party usually designates one of their ministers for the position, whom the chancellor appoints accordingly.

 If the chancellor's term in office ends or if they resign, the Bundestag has to elect a new chancellor.
 The president of Germany may ask the former chancellor to act as chancellor until a new office holder is elected, but if they are unwilling or unable to do so, the president may also appoint the vice chancellor as acting chancellor.
-This has happened once: On 7 May 1974 Chancellor Willy Brandt resigned as a consequence of the Guillaume affair, an espionage scandal.
+This has happened once: On 7 May 1974, Chancellor Willy Brandt resigned as a consequence of the Guillaume affair, an espionage scandal.
 In his letter of resignation to President Gustav Heinemann he requested, to be not asked to remain in office in an acting capacity and instead to appoint the vice chancellor as acting chancellor.
 President Heinemann followed the request.
 Vice Chancellor Walter Scheel was appointed acting chancellor and served for nine days until the election of Helmut Schmidt on 16 May 1974.

-Scheel not taken into account, three persons, Ludwig Erhard, Willy Brandt and Olaf Scholz, have held both the office of Vice Chancellor and that of Chancellor of Germany.
+Scheel not taken into account, three persons, Ludwig Erhard, Willy Brandt, and Olaf Scholz, have held both the office of Vice Chancellor and that of Chancellor of Germany.

-The current vice chancellor of Germany is Robert Habeck, who also serves as Minister for Economic Affairs and Climate Protection in the Scholz cabinet.
+The current vice chancellor of Germany is Lars Klingbeil, who also serves as Minister of Finance in the Merz cabinet.

 List of vice chancellors (1949–present)

 Official residence

 Since 2001, the official seat of the chancellor is the Federal Chancellery in Berlin (Bundeskanzleramt).
 The former seat of the Federal Chancellery, the Palais Schaumburg in the former capital Bonn, now serves as a secondary official seat.
 The chancellor's country retreat is Schloss Meseberg in the state of Brandenburg.

-The private lodging of the chancellors at Bonn has previously been the Chancellor's bungalow built by Ludwig Erhard in the park of Palais Schaumburg, while his predecessor Konrad Adenauer used to live in his private house near Bonn.
+The private lodging of the chancellors at Bonn has previously been the chancellor's bungalow built by Ludwig Erhard in the park of Palais Schaumburg, while his predecessor Konrad Adenauer used to live in his private house near Bonn.
 Under Adenauer, the government had also acquired a villa in Dahlem in 1962, a suburban district of southwestern Berlin, as a pied-a-terre of the chancellors in West-Berlin.
 Gerhard Schröder lived there between 1999 and 2001.
-Since 2004 it has however served as a private residence for the Presidents of Germany.
+Since 2004 it has however served as a private residence for the presidents of Germany.
 Angela Merkel preferred to live with her husband in her private apartment downtown.